 - Pneumococcal Conjugate – 1st booster: Immunisation against Pneumococcal Disease

-Parents do note that following MMR vaccination, some children develop a fever and rash 1 – 2 weeks later or swelling of the glands of the neck after three to four weeks.
+Parents do note that following MMR vaccination, some children develop a fever and rash one to two weeks later or swelling of the glands of the neck after three to four weeks.
 To read more about your child's vaccination schedule, click here.
 You could also speak to your child's paediatrician about giving him/her the flu vaccination.

-- If your child is not at his/her target height or weight
+- Is not at his/her target height or weight,

 *Please note that development milestones vary from child to child.
 If you have any concerns regarding your little one’s growth, do not hesitate to consult your paediatrician.